ilan-goodman/hw-kafka-flink-health/README.md

   > $HOME/kafka.log 2>&1 &
 ```

-Check that the broker is running:
+Check that the broker is running by listing topics:

 ```bash
 $KAFKA_HOME/bin/kafka-topics.sh \